 These three reactors have a combined installed gross power output of 2,603 MW and at maximum power the reactors account for circa ten per cent of the electricity generation in Sweden.
 However, a decision on premature shutdown of units O1 and O2 was made in 2015.
-The closure of unit O2 has already been initiated, while the closure of unit O1 will commence at the turn of the half-year 2017.
+The decision entails that there will be no future investments at unit O2 and the reactor will not be restarted.
+On 17 June 2017, unit O1 delivered its final kilowatt hours of electricity.

 Despite the decision on shutdown, OKG is still one of the major suppliers of base load to the Nordic power supply system.
 Unit O3 is with the installed capacity of 1,450 MW one of the largest boiling water reactors in the world and will during its lifetime produce 600 TWh, which is sufficient for the entire electricity consumption in Sweden for approximately four years.